linde-frolke/EMB3Rs-programming/ReadMe.txt

     • The function named add_energy_budget() in file “market_functions/add_energy_budget.py” implements the energy budget constraint, that may be used in any of the 3 market types
     • For now, we have created some scripts with case studies for each market type to make sure the functions are working as they should.
 Until we are connected to some input data from user interface, we are using these scripts to test our module.
 They are located in the base folder and in “/test_setup_scripts”, with name ‘test_prototype_...’ and a description of the type of market that is tested.

-The MM module can be accessed through the following link:
-    • Market Module GitHub repo called EMB3Rs-programming - link
 The users can run the prototype through the py.file ‘test_prototype’ in the folder ‘test_setup_scripts/’ in the GitHub repo.
 Further instructions are also available in the README file.

 ## Inputs and Outputs
 Inputs: (for now, inputs are written in scripts in the /test_setup_scripts/ folder. )
     • Settings: